Someone Lived Here - listen to the true stories of cool old homes

 A nonfiction history podcast hosted by Kendra Gaylord, telling the stories of people through touring their old homes.

-The first season included the following locations: Alice Austen HouseLewis Latimer HouseSailors’ Snug HarborPollock-Krasner HouseLyndhurst MansionEdgar Allan Poe CottageEdna St. Vincent Millay’s Steepletop, and Louisa May Alcott’s Orchard House.
+The first season included the eight following locations: Alice Austen HouseLewis Latimer HouseSailors’ Snug HarborPollock-Krasner HouseLyndhurst MansionEdgar Allan Poe CottageEdna St. Vincent Millay’s Steepletop, and Louisa May Alcott’s Orchard House.

-Season 2 was recorded during COVID and focuses on homes that are no longer standing: Maudslay State ParkWoody Guthrie’s Mermaid Avenue ApartmentThe Homes of Harriet JacobsJack Kirby’s Lower East Side TenementVictoria Woodhull’s Murray Hill Mansion, and The Greenwood District in Tulsa, OK.
+Season 2 was recorded during COVID and focuses on these six homes that are no longer standing: Maudslay State ParkWoody Guthrie’s Mermaid Avenue ApartmentThe Homes of Harriet JacobsJack Kirby’s Lower East Side TenementVictoria Woodhull’s Murray Hill Mansion, and The Greenwood District in Tulsa, OK.

 Find all episodes here